colbec/juliacon2021poster/Q&A.md

 **Why don't you have a pure Julia version of these utilties?**

 Right now the results come back quite fast, so there is no incentive to convert to pure Julia versions.
-I would have to spend time becoming familiar with the low level access to information; time is valuable and has to take its turn in the priorities of life.
+I would have to spend time becoming familiar with the low level access to information; time is valuable and things have to take their turn in the priorities of life.

 **There are lots of temperature monitoring packages available specifically for CPUs.
 You could just run one of those separately from the machine learning pipeline that would then run faster.**